gtif-cerulean/eodash-client/index.md

 layout: home

 hero:
-  name: "eodash Pages Template"
+  name: "GTIF Cerulean"
   text: ""
-  tagline: This is a template example of how to setup eodash within VitePress
+  tagline: Welcome!
+Here you can find information and services relevant to the GTIF Cerulean project!